-The SHOP marketplace opened to businesses with up to 50 full time equivalent employees in 2014.
-The program will open to businesses with up to 100 full time equivalent employees on or before January 1, 2016.
+The SHOP marketplace is currently open to businesses with up to 50 full time equivalent employees.
+The program is expected to open to businesses with up to 100 full time equivalent employees in 2016.

 SHOP is designed to give small businesses the same access to affordable employee coverage as larger businesses have traditionally received.
 Businesses with 25 or fewer employees may receive an extended Small Business Health Care Tax Credit for up to 50% of the premiums paid for group plans purchased through SHOP.